Parallel Mothers: Plot

 Janis later offers Ana a job as a live-in maid, watching over the house and baby Cecilia.
 She collects saliva samples from the two of them without telling Ana they are for a maternity test, the results of which confirm that Cecilia is Ana's daughter.
 Ana later reveals that her pregnancy was the result of a gang rape by her classmates, and her father pressured her into staying silent to avoid negative press attention.
-The budding relationship between Janis and Ana develops into a casual sexual relationship, but Janis is unable to commit fully to Ana who wants more from her.
+The budding relationship between Janis and Ana develops into a sexual relationship, but Janis is unable to commit fully to Ana, who wants more from her.

 Arturo arrives with news that his foundation has approved the excavation of the mass grave, and also that his wife has recovered from cancer and they are separating.
 He and Janis celebrate with a night out on the town, making Ana jealous.
 Ana's mother also comes by to reconnect with Ana, admitting to Janis that she feels like a terrible mother, but that she wanted so badly to pursue her dream as an actress.

-Janis finally admits the truth to Ana, who reacts angrily and leaves in the night with Cecilia, to Janis' dismay.
+Janis finally admits the truth about the babies to Ana, who reacts angrily and leaves in the night with Cecilia, to Janis' dismay.
 She calls Arturo and breaks the news to him as well; he spends the night with her, as they console each other.
 The next morning, Ana calls Janis, having calmed down, and says that Janis is still welcome to see Cecilia and be a part of her life.

 Months later, Janis and Arturo travel to her home village, where he gathers information about the grave from surviving relatives and prepares for the excavation with his team.

-Ana later arrives with Cecilia, Janis revealing to her that she is three months pregnant.
-When asked what she will name the baby, Janis says Ana if it is a girl and Antonio if it is a boy (after her great-grandfather).
-The excavation is a success, the village gathering at the exhumed grave to mourn their lost loved ones.
+Ana later arrives with Cecilia.
+Janis tells her that she is three months pregnant.
+When asked what she will name the baby, Janis says 'Ana' if it is a girl and 'Antonio" (after her great-grandfather) if it is a boy.

+The excavation is a success, as the remains are found and identified.
+The villagers gather at the exhumed grave to honor their lost relatives.
+Now they can be properly buried in family plots at the cemetery.

 Production

-In February 2021 it was announced that Pedro Almodóvar was ready to direct his new film entitled Madres paralelas, with a cast headed by Penélope Cruz, Israel Elejalde, Julieta Serrano and Rossy de Palma.
-On 12 March 2021, it was reported that Pedro Almodóvar intended to integrate Anya Taylor-Joy into the main cast of the film.
+In February 2021, it was announced that Pedro Almodóvar was ready to direct his new film, entitled Madres paralelas, with a cast headed by Penélope Cruz, Israel Elejalde, Julieta Serrano, and Rossy de Palma.
+On 12 March, it was reported that he intended to integrate Anya Taylor-Joy into the main cast, but she did not end up appearing in the film.

-Principal photography began on 12 March 2021 in Madrid, Spain, and concluded on 22 April 2021.
-Shooting locations included Madrid, Torrelaguna and Torremocha de Jarama.
-Produced by El Deseo and Remotamente Films AIE with the support of RTVE and Netflix, the movie also received funding from the ICAA.
+Principal photography began on 12 March 2021 in Madrid, and concluded on 22 April.
+Shooting locations included Madrid, Torrelaguna, and Torremocha de Jarama.
+Produced by El Deseo and Remotamente Films AIE with the support of RTVE and Netflix, Parallel Mothers also received funding from the ICAA.